newjersey/navigator.business.nj.gov/content/src/fundings/hazardous-discharge-site.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Hazardous Discharge Site Remediation Fund (HDSRF) provides funding for the investigation, remediation, and cleanup of contaminated and underutilized sites.
----
+summaryDescriptionMd: >-
   The Hazardous Discharge Site Remediation Fund (HDSRF) provides funding for the investigation, remediation, and cleanup of contaminated and underutilized sites.
 ---

-### Eligibility
+## Eligibility

 - Businesses, individuals, or municipalities in New Jersey performing remediation or cleanup of contaminated and underutilized sites